You are here

 When can I sign up to join the Precision Medicine Initiative Cohort Program?

-We anticipate enrollment for the Precision Medicine Initiative Cohort Program will begin sometime in 2016.
+We anticipate enrollment for the Precision Medicine Initiative Cohort Program will begin in late 2016 or early 2017.
 Before we begin enrollment, we need to solidify the details for this historic program.
 NIH will widely publicize when enrollment is ready to begin, and we hope you will sign up.

 Can anyone sign up?